sameersbn/docker-wowza/README.md

 Some linux distros (e.g. ubuntu) use older versions of the util-linux which do not include the `nsenter` tool.
 To get around this @jpetazzo has created a nice docker image that allows you to install the `nsenter` utility and a helper script named `docker-enter` on these distros.

-Install `nsenter` execute the following command on your host
+To install `nsenter` execute the following command on your host

 ```bash
 docker run --rm -v /usr/local/bin:/target jpetazzo/nsenter